bfosso/MAGs_paper/README.md

 Currently, the manuscript is available as _pre-print_ at DOI: [https://doi.org/10.21203/rs.3.rs-7581938/v1](https://doi.org/10.21203/rs.3.rs-7581938/v1).

 -------
 This repository collects bioinformatics approaches for benchmarking sequencing technologies in microbiome data assembly used for this manuscript.

 # Environment Settings and Data download
 ### 1) Create the conda environment required to reproduce data analysis
 To properly installa and configure the required virtual environments (VEs) you need to install the **CONDA** manager.
 You can find the most appropriate info for you system [here](https://docs.conda.io/projects/conda/en/latest/index.html).
 In the `VE_yaml` folder are available the different emplyed VEs.
-To generate it on you system, pleass use the followin line:
+To generate it on you system, please use the following
+line:
 ```
 conda env create -f environment.yml
 ```
 Please change `environment.yml` with the specific yaml file you want to use.

-### 2) Dowload data from ENA database
+### 2) Download data from ENA database
 All raw sequencing data are available in under the bioproject [PRJEB89875](https://www.ebi.ac.uk/ena/browser/view/PRJEB89875).
 In **Table 1** are shown the available files.